Determination of Majorana type-phases from the time evolution of lepton numbers: Majorana type-phases and unitary triangles

 where we only write the first four significant figures with no rounding.

-We treat the vectors for Triangles 2 and 3 of fig.\ref{fig:tripletriangles} similarly as Triangle 1,
+We treat the vectors for triangles 2 and 3 of Fig.~\ref{fig:tripletriangles} similarly as triangle 1,

-In all three triangles for fig.\ref{fig:tripletriangles} the vectors completely close to form a triangle.
-This is because the data we are using from NuFITv5.1 assume the PMNS matrix Eq.(\ref{eq:DiracPMNSmatrix}) is unitary.
-If the unitary assumption was relaxed, the triangles could be open.
+For all three panels in Fig~\ref{fig:tripletriangles} the vectors completely close to form a triangle.
+This is because the data we are using from NuFITv6.0 assumes the PMNS matrix Eq.(\ref{eq:DiracPMNSmatrix}) is unitary.
+If the unitary assumption was relaxed, the vectors could form an open triangle instead.
 Furthermore, all three triangles are scalene, which is different from the isosceles triangles of Branco and Rebelo because we do not consider perturbations around tri-bimaximal mixing.

 Lastly, current and near future neutrino oscillation experiments can not determine the orientation of the Majorana triangles.
 This is because the oscillation experiments measure the Dirac phase $\delta$, but can not measure the Majorana phases $\alpha_{21}$ and $\alpha_{31}$ that determine the triangle orientation.
-For example, we can change the values of $\Delta \alpha_{21}$ to rotate triangle 1 in figure \ref{fig:triangle1rotates}.
+For example, we change the values of $\Delta \alpha_{21}$ to rotate triangle 1 in Fig.~\ref{fig:triangle1rotates}.

-Branco and Rebelo discussed this problem \cite{Branco:2008ai}, stating that measurements of the Dirac phase can only provide insight to the differences of the Majorana type-phases, i.e.$\gamma_1-\gamma_3$; so the triangle orientation can not be determined.
-Whereas, the addition of Majorana type-phases $\beta_i+\beta_j$ and $\gamma_i+ \gamma_j$ are connected to the Majorana phases $\alpha_{21}$ and $\alpha_{31}$, respectively.
-They then go on to discuss the possibility of determining the triangle orientation with neutrinoless double-beta decay and flavor sensitive leptogenesis\cite{Fukugita:1986hr,Endoh:2003mz,Fujihara:2005pv}.
-In this paper, we will describe an additional method to determine the triangle orientation based on our work of lepton number oscillations\cite{Adam:2021qiq,Adam:2021yvr}.
+That rotation can not be fixed by current and near future neutrino oscillation experiments.
+Branco and Rebelo discussed this problem~\cite{Branco:2008ai}, stating that measurements of the Dirac phase can only provide insight to the differences of the Majorana type-phases, i.e.$\gamma_1-\gamma_3$; so the triangle orientation can not be determined.
+Whereas, the sum of Majorana type-phases $\beta_i+\beta_j$ and $\gamma_i+ \gamma_j$ are connected to the Majorana phases $\alpha_{21}$ and $\alpha_{31}$, respectively.
+They then go on to discuss the possibility of determining the triangle orientation with neutrinoless double-beta decay and flavor sensitive leptogenesis~\cite{Fujihara:2005pv,Endoh:2003mz}.
+In this paper, we will describe an additional method that can theoretically determine the triangle orientation.
+This method is primarily based on our previous work of lepton number oscillations~\cite{Adam:2021qiq,Benoit:2022dsc,SalimAdam:2021suq}.